 - Over a full mile of extreme long ranging distance

 - LED display for easy readability in any light condition

 Our Verdict on the Ranger 1800

 The aim of it is, the Vortex Ranger 1800 rangefinder is a simple unit with high-performance quality.
 That's the concept behind the Ranger line - provide high quality in a user-friendly package.
 With the skyrocket success of the Ranger 1000 and Ranger 1500, the 1800 model is sure to please the extreme long range hunting crowd.

 However, 1,800 yards is definitely extreme for many hunters.
 If you don't need all that yardage range, and you'd rather slash the cost even by a little bit, then opt for the Ranger 1000 or the Ranger 1500.
 You've still got long distances to deer of up to 500 and 750 yards, and you're still getting all the features that the 1800 sports.
 It's a win-win purchase either way.

-If you’re on the extreme end of the scales, then you want more power and more yardage.
-The extreme alternative would be the Sig Sauer Kilo 2000 rangefinder.
-With angle compensation, 7X magnification, and 3,400 yards of ranging distance, this thing is practically overkill for your needs.
-But, why not have it all when you can for a ridiculously low price?
+If you're on the extreme end of the scales, then you want more power and more yardage.
+The extreme alternative would be the Sig Sauer Kilo 3000BDX.
+With angle compensation, 10X magnification, and 5,000 yards of ranging distance, this thing is practically overkill for your needs.
+But, why not have it all when you can?